leiyangleon/Geogrid/README.md

 <img src="figures/autorift2_opt.png" width="100%">

 ***Final motion velocity results by combining outputs from "Geogrid" and "autoRIFT" modules: (a) estimated motion velocity from Landsat-8 data (x-direction; in m/yr), (b) motion velocity from input data (x-direction; in m/yr), (c) estimated motion velocity from Landsat-8 data (y-direction; in m/yr), (d) motion velocity from input data (y-direction; in m/yr).
-Notes: all maps are established exactly over the same geographic-coordinate grid from input.***
+Notes: all maps are established exactly over the same geographic Cartesian coordinate grid from input.***

 ## 6. Install